Bhoomika73/ChatBot-in-C-/Task2B.md

 ###### Instructions:

-* This is a very simple chat bot that can **answer a very limited number of questions**.
+* This is a very simple chat bot that can **answer a very limited questions**.
-* The bot will answer to the question **only if the question is stored in the bot program**.
+* The bot will answer to the question **only if the question is stored** in the bot program.
 * The question must be asked in **UPPERCASE**.
 * **DO NOT use any CHARACTERS** like "?", "!", ".", etc while asking the questions.